dburger/gocoll/README.md

-# golang collections
+# Go Collections

-Repository for investigating the writing of simple golang collections and collection helpers.
+Simple collections and collection helpers written in golang.